 Though some spoofing attacks are extremely hard to detect, many are easy to spot, and user awareness training can empower your employees to make a difference.
 Establishing clear policies about processes like sending wire transfers also helps mitigate the risk of business email compromise, CEO fraud, and other spear phishing attacks.
 To counter cousin domains, some businesses deliberately buy all similar domains.
 This has the added benefit of reducing the risk of trademark infringement.

 The solution also looks for revealing inconsistencies in email structure and content, including words and phrases commonly used in business email compromise.
-If spear phishing is suspected, a customizable warning banner is placed inside the email alerting the user to a suspected spoofing attempt.
+If spear phishing is suspected, a customizable warning banner is placed inside the email alerting the user to a suspected spoofing attack.